CORNET: Learning Table Formatting Rules By Example: Approach

 \subsection{Predicate Generation}

-This step enumerates a set of properties that hold for a strict subset of the cells of the given column.
-Each property is encoded as a predicate---a boolean-valued function that takes a cell $c$, zero or more arguments and returns \textsf{true} if the property that it describes holds for $c$.
-To avoid redundancy, all predicates are assigned a type $t_i$ and they only match cells of their type.
+\system{} uses cell properties to reason about the target formatting.
+This step enumerates a set of these properties that hold for a non-empty proper subset of the cells of the given column.
+Each property is encoded as a predicate---a boolean-valued function that takes a cell $c$ along with zero or more additional arguments and returns \textsf{true} if the property that it describes holds for the cell $c$.
+To avoid type errors, all predicates are assigned a type $t_i$ and they only match cells of their type.
 Supported predicates are shown in Table~\ref{tab:predicates}.
+The predicates for \system{} have been chosen based on formatting rule operations supported by popular spreadsheet software.

-Given a column of cells and a predicate, the goal is to initialize each additional argument to a constant value such that the predicate returns \textsf{true} for a strict subset of the column.
-Table~\ref{tab:generators} shows an overview of how the additional argument values are initialized for predicates of each type.
+For each predicate, we need to generate constant values for all additional (not $c$) arguments.
+Given a column of cells and a predicate, the goal is to initialize each additional argument to a constant value such that the predicate returns \textsf{true} for a non-empty proper subset of cells in the column.
+We do this by generating a set of constant values for each type, derived from the column values or common constants, and instantiating each predicate with combinations of constants of the appropriate types.
+Table~\ref{tab:generators} shows an overview of how the constant values are generated for predicates of each type.